Back to Autoencoders Hub

 Introduction

-Today, we put all four to the test.
-We train on a 5,000-image MNIST subset, measure reconstruction quality, visualize the 2D latent space, and demonstrate denoising.
-The goal is not state-of-the-art performance but understanding: what does the bottleneck actually learn?
+Part 1 covered the math; Part 2 built four autoencoder variants in PyTorch.
+Now we train all four on a 5,000-image MNIST subset, measure reconstruction loss, visualize the 2D latent space, and test denoising.
+The point is not SOTA numbers---it is understanding what the bottleneck actually learns.

 Experimental Setup